-How to get the most out of your developer
+How to get the most out of your home developer

-To make sure you get good value for money, do plenty of research before choosing a developer and don’t be afraid to stand up for yourself.
-Here’s how to get the most out of them.
+To make sure you get good value for money, do plenty of research before choosing a developer to buy your new build property from.
+Don’t be afraid to stand up for yourself!
+Here’s how to get the most out of them:

 Before paying your reservation fee, it’s a good idea to ask the developer for a long stop date.
 This is an agreed date that your home must be completed by.
 If the property is not completed by this date, you’ll be entitled to a refund of your reservation fee.
 Negotiating a long stop date can save you a lot of disappointment and waiting around.

 Is buying a new build a good investment?